paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-001-telegraphs.md

 Repeal effective on tenth day following July 16, 1947, see section 3 of act July 16, 1947, set out as a note under sections 1 to 6 of this title.

 #### Authority of Federal Communications Commission; Effect of Repeal
-See note set out under [section 1 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title47-section1&num=0&edition=prelim).
+See provisions set out as a note under [section 1 of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title47-section1&num=0&edition=prelim).

 <a id="section-9"></a>